CSF2223/myGallery/ProjectSpecs.md

      - Select your own fonts
      - Include a minimum of nine images that directly relate to your theme
      - Adhere to any and all copyright concerns
+     - If you own the images, your "cardText" class can be used for an image caption and description
  - This project will be published on the internet and thus should be appropriate for public viewing and Woodland representation

 ## General Specifications